deltachat/deltachat-pages/_posts/2025-05-11-diff-invitation.md

 ---
-title: "decentralized internet federation fusion 2025"
+title: "DIFF Invitation June 7-17th"
 author: olgax
 image: ../assets/logos/kap-logo.jpg
 ---

 <video controls style="width:560px; max-width: 100%;"><source src="https://chatmail.at/video/diff-invitation2-2025.mp4" type="video/mp4"></video>
-During June 7-17th many of our contributors and from neighboring projects will gather in Freiburg in the Black Forest, at the bottom left of germany.
+During June 7-17th many of our contributors and from neighboring projects will gather in Freiburg in the Black Forest.
 We will use outsides and insides of the oldest "free and democratic school" in Germany, the "Kapriole".
 DIFF currently stands for "Decentralized Internet Federation Fusion".